ruszkipista/cims03-my-car/README.md

 '''

 #### 3. Create local files for environment variables
-Change working directory to the cloned folder and start your code editor or IDE
+Change working directory to the cloned folder and start your code editor
 ```
 cd cims03-my-car
 code .